 There are many reasons why you should treat your dry mouth.
 The first reason is your comfort.
 Dry mouth can be uncomfortable, especially if it is chronic.
 It may make speaking, eating, or swallowing difficult.

-Along with your personal comfort, your saliva is necessary for your oral health.
+Your saliva is necessary for your oral health and your personal comfort.
 Lowered amounts of saliva can actually harm enamel production and raise the potential for gum health issues.
 While a dry mouth that happens occasionally isn’t a big deal, chronic dry mouth will begin to take a toll on your body’s health.

 Prevent Bad Breath and Freshen Your Smile